The Benefits of Sauerkraut –

 Here is our recipe for Sauerkraut

 - 1.5 TBSP of pickling salt.
 (You want to use Iodine free so your kraut stays crunchy)

 - 2 – 1 quart jars

-Fermenting the cabbage raises vitamin C content.
-One cup of Saurekraut has 34% of your daily recommended vitamin C
+Fermenting cabbage raises vitamin C content.
+One cup of Sauerkraut has 34% of your daily recommended vitamin C

 Sauerkraut is essentially fermented cabbage.
 During the fermentation process, beneficial probiotics, or ‘live bacteria’, are produced, and these probiotics are what give sauerkraut most of its health benefits.

-Sauerkraut is a good form of dietary fibre and contains vitamins C and K, potassium, calcium and phosphorus.
+Sauerkraut is a good form of dietary fiber and contains vitamins C and K, potassium, calcium and phosphorus.

 – Improves Your Digestion